sophieklm/metadata-extractor/README.md

 npm install
 ```

+Set the database variables in `.env` to match your database name, user and password if necessary.

-Set the env FOLDER to where the folder is extracted.
+Set the folder variable in `.env` to where the files have been extracted to, in this case I have the folder /epub in the current directory.

-Run the parser:
+Run the transformer:

 ```
 npm start